-Sundays at 9:30AM Pacific Time, US
+Sundays at 9:30 AM Pacific Time, US

-All are welcome!
+All levels are welcome!

-- 9:30am Pacific Log into Zoom meeting: I’ll share some ideas, do a demonstration and offer a nature journaling prompt
+First, 9:30 am Pacific: Log into Zoom meeting: I’ll share some ideas, do a demonstration and offer a nature journaling prompt

-- At 11:30am Pacific we log back into Zoom (same meeting ID) for community connecting and journal sharing.
+11:20 am Pacific: Log back into Zoom (same meeting ID) for community connecting and journal sharing.

 Sundays at 09:30 AM Pacific (US and Canada)

-Please check calendar for dates and topics
+Please check calendar for dates, topics and links

 Meeting ID: 604 293 250

-Suggested $20 donation.
 Thank you for supporting efforts to bring nature journaling to others and creating a more nature-connected global community.

-Nature journaling is about observing nature, feeling nature, using all our senses to see what we might have not seen otherwise.
-We use drawing not as art but rather as a way to communicate our experience, to strengthen our observation skills, make notes and get curious!
+We use words, visual elements (sketches, diagrams), and numbers.
+We use drawing not as art but rather as a learning tool.
+It’s a way to communicate our experience, sharpen our observation skills, make notes and get curious!

 So, spending time in nature, whether its gazing out your window, tending to your houseplants or garden, sitting outside listening to birds, or nature journaling, it all works!
 Nature promotes well-being and enriches the lives of our families and communities.

-Richard Louv, author of The Last Child in the Woods, and The Nature Principle writes about the effects of nature deficit disorder in children and in adults, and that time in Nature is deeply healing on many levels.
-He calls it Vitamin N for Nature.
+Richard Louv, author of The Last Child in the Woods, and The Nature Principle writes about the effects of nature deficit disorder in children and in adults, and that time in Nature is profoundly healing on many levels.
+He calls it “Vitamin N” for Nature.